The Hill House

 The house originally had a cast-iron picket fence complete with iron gate, atop the granite wall around the house.
 There was also a gazebo on the property and flower gardens.
 During the age of the lumber barons, wood became an extremely popular building material.
 Brick houses such as this one were painted a light color in the hopes of making the bricks take on the appearance of wooden clapboards.

 The cannon on the lawn is a Civil War Dahlgren 12 lb. boat howitzer, made in Chicopee, Massachusetts.
-Its gun carriage mysteriously vanished during the night more than 20 years ago.
 The two large trees are linden or basswood trees.

 Private tours may be scheduled by emailing curator@bangorhistoricalsociety.org